There are many scenarios in which you might prefer running a site within an International Region rather than the default US. Common use cases include:

 Four regions are available when creating a new site:

 Pantheon sites have all site resources in the region in which it was created.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

-Automated and manual backups of all site components (code, database, and files) are stored in the local region, and created by job workers also running in the region.
-Additionally, any database or file clones between site environments are run by local job workers.
+Automated and manual backups of all site components (code, database, and files) are stored in the EU and created by job workers also running in the EU.
+Additionally, any database or file clones between site environments are run by EU job workers.

-With this set of region-specific resources, now you can run WordPress or Drupal sites on Pantheon and meet local legal, regulatory, or data sovereignty requirements.
+With this set of EU-specific resources, now you can run WordPress or Drupal sites on Pantheon and meet the European Union's legal, regulatory, or data sovereignty requirements.

 Create a new Site from the Dashboard and select the Region:

 terminus site:create my-eu-site-name "My EU Site Name" "WordPress" --org "My Organization Name" --region eu

 terminus site:create --help for more information on the options and values used in this command.

 If you'd like help migrating your site between regions, our Professional Services Migrations team is available.